 Dr. Biggerstaff is a Nebraska native, born and raised in Lincoln.
 He completed his undergraduate degree from Creighton University, with a bachelor of science in physics.
 He attained his doctorate of medicine degree from the Creighton University School of Medicine in 2012.
 He completed a five-year residency in general surgery at Creighton University, and then completed his plastic surgery training at the University of California, Irvine in 2020.
-He is Board Eligible for his plastic surgery certification pending completion of both written and oral board exams.
+He is a board-certified plastic surgeon.

 - Dr. Biggerstaff’s Professional Resume

 Dr. Biggerstaff grew up in Lincoln, NE and dedicated much of his time during his younger years playing soccer, in which he excelled—playing on club teams from both the Lincoln and Omaha area.
 After graduating from high school, he attended Creighton University, where he studied physics, as well as the other premedical basic sciences, and was a member and team captain of the competitive Creighton Men’s soccer team that routinely advanced deep into the NCAA championship tournaments.

 In addition to his passion for growing his cosmetic surgery practice, he gets much joy in life from his family.
 He met his lovely wife, Kaleena, while living in Omaha prior to medical school and they were married after completion of his medical school in 2013.
 They have two young boys, named Enzo and Ira.